gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 See these videos for examples of process:
 * https://www.youtube.com/watch?v=uJTaKLZaluc at approximately the 2:20 time mark.
 * https://www.youtube.com/watch?v=w0TpXvcRCsM at approximately the 1:15 time mark.
+The target output voltage in the video is for a first generation architecture.
+Other architectures use other maximum voltage values.
+Check instructions for each piano to find the correct maximum output voltage for that piano.

 Options: